danfuzz/samizdat/doc/samizdat-0-lib/LangN.md

 It is recommended (but not required) that the given `context` include bindings for all of the library functions specified by this document.

+#### `evalBinary(context, filePath) <> . | void`

+Evaluates the named compiled file. `filePath` is expected to name a file in the (platform-dependent) binary library format.
+The file is loaded, and its `eval` function is called, passing it the given `context`.
+The return value of this function is the result of the `eval` call.

+It is an error (terminating the runtime) if the file does not exist, is not a library file, or is missing necessary bindings.

+**Note:** The `Lang0` and `Lang1` versions of this function accept a platform-dependent flat path string as the `filePath` argument.
+Higher language layers accept standard structured paths (lists of path components).

 #### `parseExpression(expression) <> expressionNode`

 Parses the given `expression` as an expression in the language.